-They were thinking of earthly things nor of how the pouring of the ointment would be the beginning of the preparation for the coming passions.
+They were not thinking of earthly things nor how the pouring of the ointment would be the beginning of preparation for the coming passions.
 There is also an article on our webpage about Mary Magdalene and her relationship with Jesus.

 Gethsemane Garden Bible

 Bible offers us information about the Gethsemane Garden, saying that in Jesus’ time, there was a mysterious garden.
-The Lord prayed to weep, and His face was full of light, sorrowful to the grave.
+The Lord prayed to weep, and His face was light and sorrowful to the grave.
 Many times on His face, He had fallen and prayed with unutterable bitterness.
 He was asking God to let the cup go away from Him, not to let Him drink from it.
 From the cup of Jesus’ suffering.

 Gethsemane is an unforgettable garden because there, the Lord weeps bitterly.
 And then He puts on the robe of humility and prepares his way to Calvary.
-In the Garden of Gethsemane, Jesus wept bitterly and with sobs for mankind.
+In the Garden of Gethsemane, Jesus wept bitterly with sobs for humanity.

 In the Garden of Gethsemane, the Lord stood with his enemies.
 They surrounded him and spat on the Lord.
 Among all his enemies, the Lord thought of us.
 He was just like a mother to her children; Jesus the Lord sacrificed Himself for us.